-Portland Parks & Recreation lands contain over 1.2 million trees.
-Portland’s parks are an important public resource for residents, comprising almost 200 developed parks and 7,900 acres of natural areas.
+Portland’s parks are an important public resource for residents, comprising almost 200 developed parks, 7,900 acres of natural areas, and an estimated 1.2 million trees.
 Park trees together with street trees make up the population of trees most accessible to Portlanders, available for all residents to experience and enjoy.

-Volunteers participate as either Neighborhood Organizers,Team Leaders, Data Collectors, or Arborists-on-Call.
+Volunteers and Urban Forestry staff finished inventorying over 25,000 park trees in 2019.
+Volunteers participated as either Neighborhood Organizers,Team Leaders, Data Collectors, or Arborists-on-Call.
 More details on volunteer roles are available here.